Yttrium-Terminus/jlibxx/README.md

 # Setup
 You should download this file for easier processing and installation of this library

-[Install.sh](./install/Install.sh) - *Nix or Bash avaliable systems with Root Permissions
+`THIS IS AN EXTREME WORK IN PROGRESS` [Install.sh](./install/Install.sh) - *Nix or Bash avaliable systems with Root Permissions

 Easier access will come for Win32 users